 How to Complete IRS Form W-9

-.Form W-9 is a relatively simple document
+The W-9 form is a relatively simple document

 You might also be asked by your bank or other financial institutions to complete Form W-9 so they can prepare various types of 1099 forms to report interest, dividends and other types of income you earned to the IRS.
 You might even be asked for one when you're opening an account.